ProvableHQ/leo/documentation/language/cheatsheet.md

 ```leo file=../code_snippets/cheatsheet/main/src/main.leo#option_struct
 ```

-Note that because the `address` and `signature` types do not have option variants, a `struct` containing elements of these types also cannot have an option variant.
+The `address` and `signature` types do not have option variants.
+Thus, a `struct` that contains these types cannot have an option variant.

 ## 6. Arrays